Achilles Tendonitis Treatment near Dulwich

 Retrocalcaneal Bursitis

-Retrocalcaneal Bursitis is a more complex injury we occasionally treat.
-It involves inflammation of the fluid-like sac between the heel bone and the Achilles tendon.
-Typically, this condition includes a protruding bony bump on the outside-top border of the back of the heel, called a Haglund's deformity.
+We occasionally see a more difficult injury called Retrocalcaneal Bursitis.
+It refers to an inflammation within the lubricating fluid-like sac that lies between the heel bone and the Achilles tendon.
+It is highly likely that there is the presence of a protruding bony bump on the outside-top border of the back of the heel.
+This bony prominence is known as a Haglund's deformity.

-- Provide guidance on sneaker models that fit your specific foot type
+- Advise of sneaker models appropriate to your specific foot profile

 - Rectify poor foot biomechanics and gait issues with custom orthotics